 How do I set up n8n Business (self-hosted) for my team—license key, SSO (SAML/LDAP), and RBAC?

-Quick Answer: To set up n8n Business self-hosted for your team, you apply your Business license key to your existing instance, then configure SSO (SAML or LDAP) for centralized login and use RBAC to control which users can build, run, and manage workflows and credentials.
+Quick Answer: To set up n8n Business self-hosted for your team, you apply your Business license key to your existing instance, then configure SSO (SAML or LDAP) for central identity, and finally enforce team access with RBAC so people only see and change what they should.

 Frequently Asked Questions

-How do I upgrade my self-hosted n8n instance to the Business plan and apply the license key?
+How do I upgrade my self-hosted n8n instance to the Business plan with a license key?

-Short Answer: After you purchase n8n Business, you’ll receive a license key by email; apply it to your existing self-hosted Community instance, and it will unlock Business features like SSO, RBAC, and enterprise controls.
+Short Answer: After purchasing n8n Business, you’ll receive a license key by email.
+You add that key to your existing self-hosted instance and restart n8n to unlock Business features like SSO and RBAC.

 Expanded Explanation: